What is a hemorrhagic stroke?

 - Eat healthy foods: What you eat can help prevent or manage high blood pressure, high cholesterol, and diabetes.
 Eat foods that are low in fat, cholesterol, salt, and sugar.
 Eat at least 5 servings of fruits and vegetables each day.
 Eat foods that are high in potassium, such as potatoes and bananas.

 - Reach or stay at a healthy weight: Weight loss can decrease your blood pressure and your risk of stroke.
-Ask your caregiver how much you should weigh and how to lose weight safely.
-Ask your caregiver how often you should exercise and which exercises to do.
+Ask your healthcare provider how much you should weigh and how to lose weight safely.
+Ask your healthcare provider how often you should exercise and which exercises to do.
 You will need to exercise carefully after a stroke so you do not fall.

 What are the risks of a hemorrhagic stroke?